 Babysitting courses will give you some basic tips and tricks on how to get kids to go to bed, use the bathroom, or take a bath.

 As a babysitter, you'll be faced with lots of unique situations and decisions.
-How you deal with them will show your particular leadership style.
+How you deal with them will reveal your particular leadership style.

-You can use trial and error to develop your own sense of leadership based on adopting strategies and techniques that seem to work and dropping those that don't.
+You can use trial and error to develop your own sense of leadership by adopting strategies and techniques that work and dropping those that don't.

-You might also think back to great leaders in your own life.
-Whether that's a particular teacher, boss, or parent.
-Think of a past leader that you respected, and then try to put yourself in their shoes and understand how they might have dealt with the situation.
+You might also think back to outstanding leaders in your life, a particular teacher, boss, or parent.
+Think of a past leader that you respected, and then imagine yourself in their shoes.
+How they might have dealt with a particular situation?

 Not sure how to list babysitting when applying for your next job?
 Read my article: How to Add Babysitting to Your Resume.